-This prospectus supplement and the accompanying prospectus, including the Management's Discussion and Analysis of Financial Condition and Results of Operations, contains statements that constitute forward-looking statements, which relate to future events or our future performance or financial condition.
+This prospectus supplement and the accompanying prospectus, including the Management's Discussion and Analysis of Financial Condition and Results of Operations, contains statements that constitute forward-looking statements, which relate to both us and our consolidated SBIC subsidiary regarding future events or our future performance or financial condition.
 These forward-looking statements are not historical facts, but rather are based on current expectations, estimates and projections about our industry, our beliefs and our assumptions.
-The forward-looking statements contained in this prospectus supplement and the accompanying prospectus involve risks and uncertainties, including statements as to:
+The forward-looking statements contained in this prospectus supplement and the accompanying prospectus involve risks and uncertainties for both us and our consolidated SBIC subsidiary, including statements as to:

-- our future operating results; - our business prospects and the prospects of our prospective portfolio companies; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - the impact of a protracted decline in the liquidity of credit markets on our business; - the impact of investments that we expect to make; - · the impact of fluctuations in interest rates on our business; - our contractual arrangements and relationships with third parties; - the valuation of our investments in portfolio companies, particularly those having no liquid trading market; - the ability of our prospective portfolio companies to achieve their objectives; - · our expected financings and investments; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operations of our prospective portfolio companies; and - the ability of the Investment Adviser to locate suitable investments for us and to monitor and administer our investments.
+- · our future operating results; - our business prospects and the prospects of our prospective portfolio companies; - · the dependence of our future success on the general economy and its impact on the industries in which we invest; - the impact of a protracted decline in the liquidity of credit markets on our business; - · the impact of investments that we expect to make; - the impact of fluctuations in interest rates on our business; - our contractual arrangements and relationships with third parties; - · the valuation of our investments in portfolio companies, particularly those having no liquid trading market; - the ability of our prospective portfolio companies to achieve their objectives; - · our expected financings and investments; - the adequacy of our cash resources and working capital; - · the timing of cash flows, if any, from the operations of our prospective portfolio companies; and - · the ability of the Investment Adviser to locate suitable investments for us and to monitor and administer our investments.

-We use words such as "anticipates," "expects," "intends," "seeks" and similar expressions to identify forward-looking statements.
+We use words such as "anticipates," "believes," "expects," "intends," "seeks" and similar expressions to identify forward-looking statements.
 Undue influence should not be placed on the forward looking statements as our actual results could differ materially from those projected in the forward-looking statements for any reason, including the factors in "Risk Factors" and elsewhere in this prospectus supplement and the accompanying prospectus.